 Learn more about Finding a Life Coach Online.

-If you have a strong preference for being physically present with your coach, choosing one locally may be the right course of action for you.If you’re looking for a local life coach, you might try searching Yelp, Google, or similar resources.
+If you have a strong preference for being physically present with your coach and are thinking, “I want a coach near me”, choosing one locally may be the right course of action for you.If you’re looking for a local life coach, you might try searching Yelp, Google, or similar resources.

 The vast majority of coaches offer a free consultation, which gives you a chance to speak to your life coach before paying for sessions.
 Your consultation is a great opportunity for you to learn about your coach, ask them questions, and see if they’re a good fit for you.
 Consultations might run anywhere from 15 minutes to an hour.

 Each coach does their initial consultation a little bit differently, but usually the coach wants to get to know you, gain an understanding of what you need, and find out what you’re trying to achieve.
 Use the consultation to ask any questions that you need to know in order to make a good decision.

 If you feel uncertain about the first coach you try, speak to more coaches to find the best match for you.

 A coach should be non-judgmental, yet willing to gently confront you about ways that they see you holding yourself back.
 They should be a listener, but willing to ask you questions that will help you think.
 Often, you intuitively know the answer to your own problem, but sometimes it takes someone encouraging you to dig deeper to bring the answer into the light.